 Additionally, marginalized groups are disproportionately impacted by the economic crisis that has resulted from the consequences of the pandemic and must remain a central focus of all economic recovery projects.
 As such, in designing these projects, the Bank should:

+1. Keep in mind that marginalized groups will be most acutely impacted.
 Individuals who are the most marginalized are at a higher risk than others of losing their employment during the crisis.
 While many government agencies and private companies have suspended collecting fees for water or have agreed to not cut off vital water taps in communities in the short term, those who are unable to pay for water when fees return face having to travel long distances for affordable water and are at a higher risk of violence.
 Once schools reopen, the economic crisis will also have a significant impact on school attendance since many children and youth might be engaged in child labor so that their families can afford basic necessities.
 Additionally, children and youth often drop out of school when they are unable to pay school fees or for transportation to and from school, mid-day meals, and school uniforms.
 This will most likely be exacerbated for children and youth with disabilities, indigenous children and youth, and girls.
 To account for marginalized groups being more vulnerable to poverty and unable to meet basic needs, the Bank must place even more of an emphasis than usual on the possible social impacts of projects on each marginalized group, and on how these projects will address the needs of the most marginalized rather than just the needs of certain sectors or industries.

+2. Maintain the focus on marginalized groups regardless of lending instrument used.
 Marginalized groups are also at significant risk for being overlooked or discriminated against in Bank projects aimed at mitigating the economic crisis, especially if these projects are not subject to the Bank’s Environmental and Social Framework (ESF), such as policy based lending.
 For example, projects that provide unemployment benefits to citizens of countries could exclude non-citizens who would also benefit from unemployment compensation.
 Projects that create additional paid sick leave could also ultimately leave out those who have temporary jobs or participate in informal employment that do not entitle them to benefits like sick leave, which women are more likely to have.
 As we have seen in some social safety net projects, marginalized groups like persons with disabilities are sometimes unable to meet the conditionalities of cash transfer projects due to inaccessible health or education systems, leaving them unable to benefit from poverty reduction projects.
 Project objectives must address the specific barriers to project benefits for each “disadvantaged and vulnerable group,” as defined in the ESF, and for those projects not subject to the ESF, disbursement linked indicators or prior actions, like policy or institutional changes, must be inclusive of marginalized groups and assess how they will not leave behind those that are even more vulnerable to poverty.